Michel du Cille

 THE PULITZER PRIZE PHOTOGRAPHS, Capture the Moment

 THE PULITZER PRIZE PHOTOGRAPHS, Capture the Moment, will spend the next year traveling throughout Korea.
 The exhibition opened at the Hangaram Design Museum in Seoul on June 24, 2014.
-It is currently at the Wolsuk Art Hall in Pusan, Korea through February 22nd.
+It is currently in Daegu, Korea.